maciej-dudziak/RealTimeCoursework/README.md

     radio messages from the host interface board or the other slave, act on them locally, and relay to the other slavesif necessary.

-    3. There should bea convincing demonstration of forwarding and failover; as some of the slave boards go out of range of the master, “mesh” communications should be maintained until failure is eventually reported through the web interface.
+    3. There should be a convincing demonstration of forwarding and failover; as some of the slave boards go out of range of the master, “mesh” communications should be maintained until failure is eventually reported through the web interface.